stfxecutables/df-analyze/docs/windows_install.md

 (get-command python).Path
 ```

-You should see something like `df-analyze/.venv/bin/python.exe` somehwere in the output.
+You should see something like `df-analyze/.venv/bin/python.exe` somewhere in the output.
+If you do, virtual environment creation was a success.

 # Installing Libraries to the Virtual Environment